espadrine/espadrine.github.com/blog/src/webidentity.md

     WWW-Authenticate: Identity v1 Key
       kid="2020"
       auid="VzX3h8VumdWIY7MiUCcYwnS8kz9DxdtFzQftFhLvkFkK"
-      id="ZXNwYWRyaW5l"
       lisk="zhgoQXVsATIUd-S2mB1gUlKi5yj_iO7K7KrsI_H8rBEK"

 - `Key` is the action instructing the browser to store the website’s key.
 - `2020` is the KID, placed first to ease inspection.
 - `VzX3…` is the AUID, identifying the user in all future requests.
-- `ZXNw…` is the website’s internal user reference in database.
 - `zhgo…` is the Log-In Shared Key (LISK), which will be used to prove that the user is who they claim to be.

 The browser stores the version (v1), the KID, the new LID and the LISK in its Sync feature.